Lebanese president urges Hezbollah to pull out of Syria

 After Israeli air raids on targets near Damascus last month, Nasrallah said Hezbollah would support any efforts by Syrian authorities to encourage militant attacks on the Israeli-occupied Golan Heights, seized from Syria in the 1967 war.

-"From the start I told them I do not accept such behaviour and I am against going to the Golan because this exposes (Hezbollah) and Lebanon to the Israeli enemy," Suleiman said.
+"From the start I told them I do not accept such behavior and I am against going to the Golan because this exposes (Hezbollah) and Lebanon to the Israeli enemy," Suleiman said.

 He also voiced concern about Lebanese Sunni fighters who have crossed into Syria to join rebels trying to topple Assad.